kckooijman/ansible-defect-predictor/readme.md

 ### ansible-metrics
   A repository to extract 50 different metrics from Ansible files.
-  See https://github.com/stefanodallapalma/ansible-metrics for more info and documentation.
+  See the [Ansible Metric Extractor](https://github.com/stefanodallapalma/ansible-metrics) for more info and documentation.

 ### main/ansibleDefectPredictor.py
   Script that opens file the file in the specified path, extracts the metrics: